rizqimtiaz/veritas-mesh-platform/README.md

 3. The output bytes were not tampered with after computation.

-This codebase is the reference implementation: a Next.js 16 dashboard ("Command Center"), an inference gateway API, the Solidity registry contract, and the crypto utilities that bind them together.
+This codebase is the reference implementation: a Next.js 16 dashboard ("Command

 ---